HegemanLab/galaxy-tardis/tardis-intro.md

 The next section provides an introduction to the details of how the TARDIS may be used directly.

-However, the `restore_example` subdirectory includes some scripts that package and automate invocation of the TARDIS in the context of a general docker-composition of Galaxy, and the `restore_example/TLDR` script demonstrates this.
+However, the `restore_example` subdirectory includes some scripts that package and automate invocation of the TARDIS in the context of a general Docker-composition of Galaxy, and the `restore_example/TLDR` script demonstrates this.

 For now we will dive into the details of what the TARDIS does in response to each subcommand, but after that we will return to `TLDR` and the other scripts in the `restore_example` subdirectory.